Dirlewanger Brigade: 1943

 The operation was one of the largest anti-partisan campaigns conducted by the Germans in Belarus.
 At least 20,000 victims were killed, while German losses remained minimal, with fewer than 60 soldiers killed in action.
 Not everyone was impressed with Dirlewanger's actions.
 A civilian propaganda officer who toured the Operation Cottbus area reported witnessing horrific scenes—some partisans had been burned alive, and their charred remains were being eaten by roaming pigs.
 Wilhelm Kube, the Generalkommissar of Generalbezirk Weißruthenien, protested Dirlewanger's actions, raising his concerns through Alfred Rosenberg to Himmler.
 In response, Gottlob Berger dismissed the accusations as nonsense, insisting that Dirlewanger's battalion was not as described.

-SS-Grenadier Karl Hans Jung.
-A career criminal that were transferred to the SS-Sonderbataillon Dirlewanger for probation service.
+SS-Grenadier Karl Hans Jung was a career criminal who was transferred to the SS-Sonderbataillon Dirlewanger for probation service.